 Miniature Bats Painted Pumpkins

-Take miniature pumpkins to bewitching new heights with an aerial display.
-Draw bats on white pumpkins with a permanent marker, or use black paint.
+Take miniature painted pumpkins to bewitching new heights with an aerial display.
+Paint bats on white pumpkins black paint, or try using a black permanent marker.
 Cut a length of thick jute and knot one end to a large washer.
 Tie a loop in the other end.
 Punch holes in the top and bottom of the pumpkin, and use wire to pull the twine through the holes.
 (The washer supports the pumpkin's weight, and the loop attaches to the shepherd's hook.)

-Use paper doilies as pumpkin painting stencils to create intricate lacelike designs around the stem and base of your pumpkins.
+Use paper doilies as pumpkin painting stencils to create intricate lace-like designs around the stem and base of your pumpkins.
 Sponge paint black through the doily.
-Group a trio of these gorgeous gourds on a tabletop for a pretty Halloween decoration.
+Group a trio of these gorgeous gourds on a tabletop for pretty pumpkin decorations.

-When summer fades to autumn and songbirds start to fly south, a birdbath becomes a perfect perch for a pumpkin adorned with a macabre silhouette.
-Choose any number of eerie shapes for your outdoor display: think crow, black cat, bat, witch, or spider.
+Choose any number of eerie shapes to paint on your Halloween pumpkin decorations: think crow, black cat, bat, witch, or spider.
 Apply a coat of varnish after the paint dries to protect the pumpkin from the elements.
-Tufts of garden moss help keep the pumpkin stable on its perch.
+Tufts of garden moss help keep the pumpkin stable on its birdbath perch.

 Tiered Pastel Painted Pumpkins

 Like any culinary confection, this tiered treat has all the right ingredients.
 For pumpkin-painting ideas fit for a princess, select two pumpkins and a Cinderella squash that stack easily.
-"Ice" the pumpkins and squash in pretty pastel paints, embellish with lacy trims and adhesive gems, and stack for a precious pumpkin decoration.
+"Ice" the painted pumpkins and squash in pretty pastel hues, embellish with lacy trims and adhesive gems, and stack for a precious pumpkin decoration.

 Friendly Halloween Cats